ALIBRAGIMOV/gomath/Algorithms/prepare_plan/week1.md

 ## **Holidays (4 - 6 hours per day)**
 ### **Saturday**
+- only by time plan - and additional more details

 - **1 hour** - Review & Reinforcement
     - Summarize **Key Patterns & Mistakes**